iWorkTech/xapi-wrapper-xamarin/component/src/Doc/xAPI_Wrapper_03152017.md

 - Platform and subject-matter agnostic
 - Built upon RESTful and JSON (so it’s lightweight)
 - Human (and machine) readable
-- 100% free—no licensing fees or vendor lock-in
+- 100% free with no licensing fees or vendor lock-in
 - Open source and community maintained

 </column>